Ocean City, Maryland: Senior Week

-Ocean City is known for its "Senior Week" activities.
-Recently graduated high school seniors from Maryland and surrounding states travel to Ocean City to spend a week with friends and away from parental supervision.
-Senior Week traditionally begins the first week after graduation.
-The Town of Ocean City has a "Play it Safe" campaign with scheduled events to keep the graduates safe.
-There are also a number of other events that take place during Senior Week which include the OC Car Show, Dew Tour, H2O Under 21 Events, and the Senior Week boardwalk events.
+Ocean City is known for its Senior Week activities when recently graduated high school seniors from Maryland and surrounding states travel to Ocean City.
+Senior Week historically begins the first week after graduation, and the graduates often are referred to as "June Bugs".

+Other

+The city is home to the Brine Beach Lacrosse Festival on the second week of June.
+The Ocean City Film Festival takes place every year in early March.

+Parks and recreation

 Skatepark and other attractions

-First opened in June 1976, Ocean Bowl Skatepark in South Ocean City was the very first skate park to open on the East Coast in the United States, and is the longest-running municipal skatepark in the United States today.
+First opened in June 1976, Ocean Bowl Skatepark in South Ocean City was the first skate park to open on the East Coast in the United States, and it is the longest-running municipal skatepark in the United States today.
 Due to time, wear and the current needs of skaters, the original bowl and steel halfpipe ramp were torn down in the Fall of 1997 and the newly constructed skatepark opened in July 1998 on the same site.
-The park has attracted the National Dew Tour for several years.
+The park has held the National Dew Tour for several years.

-The city is home to the Brine Beach Lax Festival on the second week of June.